colorjs/color-space/README.md

 Please fork, add color space with basic conversions to/from XYZ or RGB and tests.

 _Color-space_ is supposed to be a basic library to work with color conversions, an enhanced replacement for [color-convert](https://github.com/harthur/color-convert).
-It has maximally minimal API and functions, the goal of project is to provide the most complete set of color spaces with minimal and uniform API.
+The goal of project is to provide the most complete set of color spaces with maximally minimal uniform API.

 ## Similar projects